Halium/docs/supplementary/devices/herolte.rst

 Halium 7.1 can be built for the Samsung Galaxy S7, although not everything works as of writing.

 Building Halium 7.1 for the Galaxy S7 is a straightforward process.
-It is well described in the LineageOS guide, the UBPorts porting guide and the Halium porting guide.
+It is well described in the UBPorts porting guide and the Halium porting guide, but you should also consult the LineageOS guide.
 For those wishing undertake this endeavor, some words of advice:

 * Read the guides and familiarize yourself with the process before starting.
 * Secure the necessary resources beforehand, including a PC to do the development work on and a good USB cable.